 As you can see, there are pros and cons that can sway either way largely depending on the quality of recliner you end up getting.
 With proper support, you can sleep in a recliner comfortably and safely here and there.
 However, if your recliner doesn’t offer the proper support or comfort, it could contribute to poor sleep and even back or joint pain, as a result.

-Once you decide to buy a recliner, you’ll be able to find many options available.
+Once you decide to buy a sleeper recliner for an elderly person, you’ll be able to find many options available.
 It’s easy to feel overwhelmed by the huge variety of recliners and different features.
 You might even find it complicated to settle on the right one.
 Keep in mind that there are different types of recliners, and they all have their own advantages:

 - Manual vs electric mechanisms: like their name suggests, you’ll have to change the position of a manual recliner, well, manually.
 Electric powered recliners come with a motor which does all the work for you –but of course, they’re usually pricier.

 - Rockers: some recliners allow for a soft rocking motion that users might find soothing.

 - Wall huggers: these chairs can be placed near a wall and still fully recline.
 This makes them ideal if you have a limited amount of space.

 - Lift chairs: these recliners have a mechanism at their base that pushes this portion of the chair up to allow the user to get up from the seat.These chairs are usually among the best sleeping chairs for the elderly.
 You can read my lift chair recommendations by clicking here.